Operation Gemstone

 John Dean described his recollections of this meeting to President Nixon on March 21, 1973, during the "Cancer on the Presidency" conversation: "So I came over and Liddy laid out a million dollar plan that was the most incredible thing I have ever laid my eyes on: all in codes, and involved black bag operations, kidnapping, providing prostitutes, uh, to weaken the opposition, bugging, uh, mugging teams.
 It was just an incredible thing."

 The second meeting occurred one week later, on February 4, 1972, again at Mitchell's office.
 The participants of this meeting were the same four men as the first, although John Dean was not present for the entire meeting.
 Dean himself later testified that he arrived "very late" to the meeting.
 Liddy, Magruder, and Mitchell all disputed this claim.
-At the February 4 meeting, Liddy proposed a scaled-down plan that would cost $500,000 to enact.
+At the February 4 meeting, Liddy proposed a scaled-down plan that would cost $500,000 to enact (Around $3,500,657 in 2022).
 While less ambitious than the January 27 agenda, "Operation Gemstone" still involved several proposed criminal acts, most notably including the use of wiretaps to eavesdrop on telephone conversations involving Democratic party leaders.

 Beginning in April 1973, as the Watergate scandal began to unravel, Magruder and Dean both gave public and private testimony that was very damaging to John Mitchell.
 For his part, Liddy remained silent until the publication of his memoir Will in April 1980.
 However, all four men have publicly stated that the February 4 meeting adjourned without Mitchell having expressed any approval for any of Liddy's plans.
 More specifically, all four participants have publicly agreed that the break-in of the Democratic National Committee's Watergate offices, generally considered the emblematic crime of the Watergate scandal, did not come up in the meeting.